 Here, each row is a new reading, with a set of measurements and metadata at a given time.
 This allows us to preserve relationships within the data, and ask more interesting or exploratory questions than before.

 Of course, this is not a new format: it's what one would commonly find within a relational database.

 TimescaleDB's data model also has another similarity with relational databases: it supports JOINs.
 Specifically, one can store additional metadata in a secondary table, and then utilize that data at query time.

 In our example, one could have a separate locations table,

 location_id to additional metadata for that location.
 For example:

 |42||Grand Central Terminal||40.7527° N||73.9772° W||10017||NYC|

 Then at query time, by joining our two tables, one could ask questions

 Without joins, one would need to denormalize their data and store all metadata with each measurement row.
 This creates data bloat, and makes data management more difficult.

-With joins, one can store metadata independently, and update mappings more easily.
+With JOINs, you can store metadata independently, and update mappings more